diman12399/lexr.us/README.md

 * iOS 7-style, sleek and elegant interface ☜(ˆ▽ˆ)
 * Support all protocols not only http|https
 * Bleeding-edge performance
-* Support for deploying as a upstream for Apache or Nginx

 ### Requirements